NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Mekhi Becton, OT, Louisville

-The Browns have a tremendous set of ability gamers round Baker Mayfield, however their go safety was the explanation they had been gradual to seek out their explosiveness early in 2019.
+The Browns have a tremendous set of talent gamers round Baker Mayfield, however their move safety was the explanation they have been sluggish to seek out their explosiveness early in 2019.
 That can change with run-tilted and offensive-minded new coach Kevin Stefanski.
-Becton (6-7, 364 kilos) has gotten extra consideration for his sturdy and highly effective body, and he has proven he can be easy in his actions.
-He’s keen to work arduous to develop into nearly as good in go safety as he’s overwhelming blockers when setting the sting towards the run.
+Becton (6-7, 364 kilos) has gotten extra consideration for his robust and highly effective body, and he has proven he can be easy in his actions.
+He’s keen to work exhausting to turn into pretty much as good in move safety as he’s overwhelming blockers when setting the sting towards the run.

 11. New York Jets (7-9)